echiang73/NASDAQ-Stock-Value-Game/README.md

 * You win the game by matching your total portfolio to the random value, you lose the game if your total portfolio value goes above the random number.
 * The value of each stock is hidden from you until you click on it.
 * Each time when the game starts, the game will change the value of each stock.
-* Make sure you turn on your volume to enjoy the full sound effect.
+* Make sure you turn up your volume to enjoy the full sound effect.

 Click on the link to play!